 It took me a while to explore other parts of the world.
-I was 26 years old and stressed out from my engineering job when I took three weeks’ leave to go on my first overseas trip.
+I was 26 years old and stressed out from my engineering job when I took some leave to go on my first overseas trip.

-After telling her about my desire to learn how to scuba dive in a fantastic tropical location, she suggested Vanuatu as a great place to learn.
+After telling her about my dream of learning to scuba dive in a fantastic tropical location, she recommended Vanuatu as being a great place to learn.

-At some stage, during that brilliant adventure, I was well and truly bitten by the travel bug, like many other keen travelers.
+At some stage during that brilliant adventure, I was well and truly bitten by the travel bug, like many other keen travelers.